BLiTz3R/book-list/README.md

 # Book List v1.0
-A simple JS OOP book list, using ES5 and ES6.
+A simple OO JS book list, using ES5 and ES6.

 v0.1: UI only.